Stochastic approximations of set-valued dynamical systems: Convergence with positive probability to an attractor: Convergence with positive probability

-\hop Let $F: \R^m \rightrightarrows \R^m$ be a standard set-valued map and $\Phi$ be the set-valued dynamical system associated to the differential inclusion
+\hop Let $F : \R^m \rightrightarrows \R^m$ be a standard set-valued map and $\Phi$ be the set-valued dynamical system associated to the differential inclusion

-\hop The notion of {\itshape internally chain transitive set} (ICT set) was introduced by Benaïm and Hirsch in \cite{BenHir96} to analyse certain perturbations of flow relative to an ODE.
+\hop The notion of {\itshape internally chain transitive set} (ICT set) was introduced by Bena\"im and Hirsch in \cite{BenHir96} to analyse certain perturbations of the flow relative to an ODE.
 This is an extension of the notion of chain recurrence due to Conley \cite{Con78}.
-The concept of ICT sets was extended to differential inclusions by Benaïm et al. in \cite{BHS1}.
+The concept of ICT sets was extended to differential inclusions by Bena\"im et al. in \cite{BHS1}.

 \hop We refer to this last reference for an accurate description of ICT sets.
-However, we only need the equivalent definition of these objets here and therefore we will say that $L$ is internally chain transitive for $\Phi$ if and only if it is invariant, compact and the restricted set-valued dynamical system $\Phi \vert_L$ admits no proper attractor (i.e. no attractor distinct from $L$).
+Here, we only need the following property (see \cite{BHS1}, Proposition 3.20): an internally chain transitive set $L$ is invariant, compact and the restricted set-valued dynamical system $\Phi \vert_L$ admits no proper attractor (i.e. no attractor distinct from $L$).
+The following result is proved in \cite{BHS1} (see Theorem 3.23)

-\begin{theoreme}[Benaïm et al, 2005] Let $L$ be an internally chain transitive set and $A$ be an attractor for $\Phi$ with basin of attraction $\mathcal{B}(A)$.
+\begin{theoreme} Let $L$ be an internally chain transitive set and $A$ be an attractor for $\Phi$ with basin of attraction $\mathcal{B}(A)$.
 Then

 \end{theoreme} \zdeux

 \hop The space $\mathcal{C}(\mathbb{R}_+, \mathbb{R}^m)$ of continuous paths, endowed with the metric